LordNoteworthy/windows-internals/windows-system-programming/chapter-08-thread-synchronization.md

 # Chapter 08: Thread Synchronization

 - The big problem:
-    - We need to synchronize thread execution in order to ensure that only one thread at a time executes any of the critical regions for a data item.
+    - We need to synchronize thread execution in order to ensure that only one thread at a time executes any of the **critical regions** for a data item.
 - Defective workaround:
     - Give each thread its own copy of the variable.
-    - But: ‼️ An optimizing compiler might leave the value of `N` in a register rather than storing it back in `N`.
+    - But: ⚠️ An optimizing compiler might leave the value of `N` in a register rather than storing it back in `N`.
         - ▶️ Use the ANSI C `volatile` storage qualifier, which ensures that the variable will be stored in memory after modification and will always be fetched from memory before use.
-        - Even the `volatile` modifier does not assure that changes are visible to other processors in a specific order, because a processor might hold the value in cache before committing it to main memory and alter the order in which different processes see the changed values.
+        - Even the `volatile` modifier does not assure that changes are visible to other processors in a specific order, because a processor might hold the value in **cache** before committing it to main memory and alter the order in which different processes see the changed values.
-        - To assure that changes are visible to other processors in the desired order, use memory barriers (or “fences”); the interlocked functions provide a memory barrier, as do all the synchronization functions in this chapter
+        - To assure that changes are visible to other processors in the desired order, use memory barriers (or “fences”); the **interlocked functions** provide a memory barrier, as do all the synchronization functions in this chapter.
 - Summary:
-    - Variables that are local to the thread should not be global and should be on the thread’s stack or in a data structure or TLS that only the individual thread can access directly.
+    - Variables that are local to the thread should not be global and should be on the thread’s stack or in a data structure or **TLS** that only the individual thread can access directly.
-    - Threads should not, in general, change the process environment because that would affect all threads.
+    - Threads should not, in general, **change the process environment** because that would affect all threads.
     - Variables shared by all threads should be `static` or in global storage and protected with the synchronization or interlocked mechanisms that create a memory barrier.

 ## Critical Sections